Mid-air collision: Traffic collision avoidance system

-Almost all modern large aircraft are fitted with a traffic collision avoidance system (TCAS), which is designed to try to prevent mid-air collisions.
+Almost all modern large aircraft (and many smaller, general aviation aircraft) are fitted with a traffic collision avoidance system (TCAS), which is designed to try to prevent mid-air collisions.
 The system, based on the signals from aircraft transponders, alerts pilots if a potential collision with another aircraft is imminent.
 Despite its limitations, it is believed to have greatly reduced mid-air collisions.

 United States

 On some occasions, military aircraft conducting training flights inadvertently collide with civilian aircraft.
 The 1958 collision between United Air Lines Flight 736 and a fighter jet, and another U.S. military/civilian crash one month later involving Capital Airlines Flight 300, hastened the signing of the Federal Aviation Act of 1958 into law.
 The act created the Federal Aviation Agency (later renamed the Federal Aviation Administration), and provided unified control of airspace for both civil and military flights.
 In 2005, in an effort to reduce such military/civilian mid-air collisions in U.S. airspace, the Air National Guard Flight Safety Division, led by Lt Col Edward Vaughan, used the disruptive solutions process to create a website called See and Avoid.
 It operated until January 2017.

+One of the first mid-air collisions that happened in the United States took place at Chicago's Cicero Field on September 14, 1912.
+Howard W. Gill had taken off before dusk in a Wright EX single-seat biplane and fellow pilot George Mestache of France, flying a Morane-Borel, had taken off after dark.
+Participants at this flying meet were not supposed to be in the air together after dark and during the event for night flying.
+Mestache ascended into the air before Gill had finished, Mestache's landing gear connected with Gill's plane causing both machines to crash.
+Mestache survived as did Gill initially, but Gill died on the way to the hospital.